nim-lang/Nim/doc/tut3.rst

-In order to build a Nim syntax tree one needs to know how Nim source code is represented as a syntax tree, and how such a tree needs to look like so the the Nim compiler will understand it.
+In order to build a Nim syntax tree one needs to know how Nim source code is represented as a syntax tree, and how such a tree needs to look like so that the Nim compiler will understand it.
 The nodes of the Nim syntax tree are documented in the `macros <macros.html>`_ module.
 But a probably more interesting and interactive way to explore the Nim syntax tree is with ``macros.treeRepr``, it converts a syntax tree